 Human Overdose Experience

 Overdoses involving quantities up to 15 g have been reported for LAMICTAL, some of which have been fatal.
-Overdose has resulted in ataxia, nystagmus, increased seizures, decreased level of consciousness, coma, and intraventricular conduction delay.
+Overdose has resulted in ataxia, nystagmus, seizures (including tonic-clonic seizures), decreased level of consciousness, coma, and intraventricular conduction delay.

 Additional Lamictal Information

 Lamictal User Reviews

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.